Where Are You, Eddie?

 We ship your order once all items have arrived at our warehouse and are processed.
 Need those 2-4 day shipping items sooner?
 Just place a separate order for them!

-Michael decides to go and look for him.
-Visiting the places they went together and speaking to his friends and siblings, he discovers how Eddie is alive in their memories.
-Eddie is still here.
+Visiting the places they went together and speaking to Eddie's friends and siblings, he discovers how Eddie is still with them all.

 Michael Rosen is one of the most popular authors for children; his bestselling titles published by Walker Books include We're Going on a Bear Hunt, A Great Big Cuddle and Michael Rosen’s Sad Book.
-A popular radio broadcaster, distinguished critic and academic, and multi-award-winning poet, Michael was appointed the Children's Laureate from 2007 to 2009, and is now Professor of Children's Literature at Goldsmiths, University of London.
-Michael lives in north London; check out his website: www.michaelrosen.co.uk
+A popular radio broadcaster, distinguished critic and academic, and multi-award-winning poet, in 2026 Michael won the prestigious Hans Christian Andersen Award for writing - the first UK winner in 16 years.
+Michael was appointed the Children's Laureate from 2007 to 2009, and is now Professor of Children's Literature at Goldsmiths, University of London.

 Gill Smith achieved an MA with distinction in Children’s Book Illustration at the Cambridge School of Art.
 She was shortlisted for the Batsford Illustration prize and a winner of the international competition, "Picture This".
 She illustrated Maria's Island, a retelling of Victoria Hislop's bestselling book, The Island, reimagined for children.
 She also illustrated Saving the Butterfly, which was shortlisted for the Klaus Flugge Prize, the heart-warming Appletree Animal Agency series and the acclaimed picture book, Wild.
 Gill lives in Liverpool; follow her on Instagram @gillsmithillustration.